Expect

 await browser.url('https://webdriver.io/')

-Checks if website has a specific title that contains a value.
+Checks if browser has a specific item in localStorage with an optional value.

 Usage